|Help Desk, Videos & Knowledge Base

-Like HostGator, Bluehost is another larger competitor.
+Like HostGator, Bluehost is another large competitor.
 They are one of the biggest brands in hosting.
 They used to (pre-2015) have a very similar pricing setup to Hostinger but with better support.
-However, Bluehost has changed up its plans and moved “upmarket.”
+However, Bluehost has changed its plans and moved “upmarket.”
 On raw pricing and basic features, Hostinger is a better choice.

 Bluehost is good if you’re looking for higher quality, better options, and better branding.